 But remember that if this is your hoped-for route to publishing, you’ll probably need a literary agent, as most of the large traditional publishing houses do not accept unsolicited manuscripts (unless you’re J K Rowling).

-To find out more about all the different routes to publishing available to authors, have a look at this continuum of key book publishing paths by Jane Friedman.
+To find out more about all the different routes to publishing available to authors, have a look at this continuum of key book publishing paths by Jane Friedman (pictured above).

 If you decide to look for publishers, be careful of the smaller ‘publishers’ who are sometimes no more than assisted self-publishing or hybrid publishing companies.

-They often make their money by charging authors (thousands of dollars), and not from selling your books, and some of them have aggressive marketing strategies aimed at authors (not readers).
+They often make most of their money by charging authors thousands of dollars to ‘publish’ their books, not from selling books.
+And some of them have aggressive marketing strategies aimed at authors (not readers).
 Read the fine-print because some of them may tie you into exclusive contracts for years.

 Whatever you decide to do, always check out any self-publishing services, including publishers, in the ALLi Best and Worst Self-Publishing Services List.

-3. Use a combination of Ingramspark and Createspace as your self-publishing platforms/distributors
+3. Use a combination of Ingramspark and Createspace/KDP as your self-publishing platforms/distributors

 Ingramspark offer standard industry discounts to distributors and bookstores, making it the most sensible platform for self-publishing, because from the point of view of distributors and bookstores, it places your self-published book on a similar footing to books which are traditionally published, and bookstores will more readily stock your book.
 With Ingramspark, there is a fee for setting up your titles (around $25-$49), but they do occasionally run promotions where you will be able to set up your titles for free.

-You can find out more here about the combination of Ingramspark and Createspace as self-publishing platforms.
+You can find out more here about the combination of Ingramspark and Createspace/KDP as self-publishing platforms.

-If you do it the other way round, ie. Createspace first, this can create issues with the global distribution listings.
-Also, do NOT use the free ISBN offered by Createspace – this will tie you to publishing only through them.
+If you do it the other way round, ie. Createspace/KDP first, this can create issues with the global distribution listings.
+Also, do NOT use the free ISBN offered by Createspace/KDP – this will tie you to publishing only through them.

 4. You don’t have to have your own ISBNs, but it’s better if you do